karol11/l_async/README.md

 };
 ```

-All we need to do is traverse the lists of files and directories, acquire file sizes and calculate the total size:
+Our goal is to traverse the lists of files and directories, acquire file sizes and calculate the total size:

 ```C++
 void calc_tree_size_async(const async_dir& root, function<void(int)> callback);